Stianje/gr-lorawan_sdr/README.md

 ![pythoncoderxtx](https://github.com/Stianje/gr-lorawan_sdr/assets/119126968/08520bc4-5633-46f9-9d48-03cedb101a3a)

 ### Node-RED
-Node-RED has been employed to create an User Interface (UI) for data visualization.
+Node-RED has been employed to create an User Interface (UI) for data visualization fetching data from InfluxDB.
 The JSON file detailing the flow is located within the 'NodeRED' folder.

 ### Testing
 Performed on a limited dataset: